Siamese fighting fish: Aggression B. splendens are known for their intense aggression, which has resulted from intense selective pressures imposed upon them from many generations of artificial selection. Fighting strains of B. splendens have been bred for aggression for over six centuries due to the culture surrounding fighting betta fish and betting money on the results. This has genetically differentiated them from their wild-type counterparts – fighting strains of B. splendens have been shown to be significantly more aggressive than wild bettas, and in addition show differential responses in cortisol production in new environments.

-The extreme genetically-driven aggression in fighting strains of B. splendens and their differences from the still-observable wild-type makes them an excellent candidate for a model organism through which to study the genetic basis for aggression.
+The extreme genetically driven aggression in fighting strains of B. splendens and their differences from the still-observable wild-type makes them an excellent candidate for a model organism through which to study the genetic basis for aggression.

 At present, use of the betta fish as a model organism for studying aggression is in its beginning phases.
-Little is known about the genetic basis of aggression in betas, though differential degrees of aggression have been observed in different domesticated betta populations.
+Little is known about the genetic basis of aggression in bettas, though differential degrees of aggression have been observed in different domesticated betta populations.

 Research to date

-There is evidence that the genetic basis for aggression in betta fish is not exclusively sex-linked - a recent study found that female bettas of the fighting strain show significantly higher levels of aggression than their female wild-type counterparts, despite the fact that historically only male bettas have been used in fights and thus artificially selected for aggression.
+There is evidence that the genetic basis for aggression in betta fish is not exclusively sex-linked – a 2019 study found that female bettas of the fighting strain show significantly higher levels of aggression than their female wild-type counterparts, despite the fact that historically only male bettas have been used in fights and thus artificially selected for aggression.
 However these results are of limited usefulness, given the lack of scientific consensus on the nature of sex determination in bettas.

 A recent study found that a fighting pair of bettas will synchronise their gene expression profiles, with particular emphasis on 37 co-expression gene modules, some of which were only synchronised after a certain duration of time had been spent fighting.

 Work to identify the genetic basis for aggression has also been performed more generally in other model species, such as zebrafish.
 These studies have identified dozens of candidate genes in their respective model organisms which could serve as starting points for research into aggression in betta fish.
 However, more progress must be made on the annotation of the betta genome before this is feasible.